AntiPwr/AntiPwr.github.io/root/wiki/Usaka.md

 ### Theologia

 Usaka maintains its closest foreign relationship with [[Theologia]], the narrow western continent that serves as a global center for academic and theological study.
-The one-way wind highway from Zephyra facilitates regular scholarly exchange, while sea routes through [[Tayim]] enable return travel.
+The one-way wind highway from Zaphira facilitates regular scholarly exchange, while sea routes through [[Tayim]] enable return travel.

 This connection has established Usaka, particularly Hypri, as a protector of academic freedom and cross-cultural dialogue.
 The Hypri Highcourt provides significant funding for Theologian institutions in exchange for exclusive access to certain research findings, particularly those related to pressurization magic and gravity studies.